The commercial real estate industry is a very crowded marketplace—decision-makers have quite a bit coming at them on a daily basis.

 Once you’ve searched for properties based on their physical characteristics, you can begin adding filters for specific sales and debt characteristics.

-Reonomy let’s you search for properties based on their most recent sale price and sale date, as well as most recent mortgage amount and date, lender, and on.
+Reonomy let’s you search for properties based on their most recent sale price and sale date, as well as most recent mortgage amount and date, and lender.

-Being able to search properties with such granular filters lets you find your target market in the blink of an eye.
-Reonomy also allows you to quickly and easily build lead lists to fuel your marketing and cold outreach campaigns.
+Being able to search properties with such granular filters lets you find your target market and easily build lead lists to fuel your marketing and cold outreach campaigns.

-From there, you need to begin establishing your brand and building targeted marketing campaigns to win more business from commercial owners.
+From there, you can begin establishing your brand and building targeted marketing campaigns to win more business from commercial owners.